damien-pous/partial-orders/thoughts.md

  chain-complete => directed-complete

 # MISC

+- split ops and laws:
+  + was forced in relation aglebra?
+  + less unification problems?
+  - less mathematical
+  - more arguments
+  - laws come into the way anyways, for building the GPO of monotone functions

-- ops and laws via CS vs. laws via TC
+- laws via CS vs. laws via TC
-  -- cannot mix derived ops/concepts and lemmas in the same section -- faster inferrence?
+  - with CS, cannot mix derived ops/concepts and lemmas in the same section
+  - faster with TC (for now)

 - separate setoid from PO:
-  -- same equality structure for prod and lex_prod
+  + same equality structure for prod and lex_prod
-  -- but one more layer
+  - one more layer

 - separate PO from SI-PO ?
+  + PO remains without level arguments
+  - one more layer

-- levels:
+- levels (forced)
   concrete instances with a fixed concrete level definitions and lemmas explicitly upward closed (forall l, k<<l -> )